SaraGhazanfari/R-LPIPS/README.md

 The Unreasonable Effectiveness of Deep Features as a Perceptual Metric Richard Zhang, Phillip Isola, Alexei A. Efros, Eli Shechtman, Oliver Wang.
 In CVPR, 2018.

-To adversarially train the model and learn the last linear layer:
+To adversarially train the model and fine-tune the last linear layer:

 ```
 python train.py --use_gpu --net alex --name alexnet_adv_linf_x0 --train_mode adversarial --perturbed_input x_0 \